South African cricket team in India in 2025–26

-The South African cricket team is touring India in November and December 2025 to play the Indian cricket team.
-The tour consists of two Test, three One Day International (ODI) and five Twenty20 International (T20I) matches.
-The Test series forms part of the 2025–2027 ICC World Test Championship.
+The South African cricket team toured India in November and December 2025 to play the Indian cricket team.
+The tour consisted of two Test, three One Day International (ODI) and five Twenty20 International (T20I) matches.
+The Test series formed part of the 2025–2027 ICC World Test Championship.
 In April 2025, the Board of Control for Cricket in India (BCCI) confirmed the fixtures for the tour, as a part of the 2025–26 home international season.

-The venue for the 1st Test was updated from Delhi to Kolkata in June 2025.
+The venue for the 1st Test was updated from New Delhi to Kolkata in June 2025.